folio-org/stripes/doc/new-development-setup.md

 Currently I have `stripes-cli` as a dependency on my local development platform so it's brought in via NPM.
 Were I impatient to try a new feature, I could check `stripes-cli` out into my workspace and `yarn install`.
 My alias would now be using my local checkout--yarn keeps symlinks in `.bin` for packages in the workspace too.

-Speaking of new features, `stripes-cli` will soon be able to pull new changes from the repos in your workspace with `stripes pull`.
+Speaking of new features, `stripes-cli` is able to pull new changes from the repos in your workspace with `stripes platform pull`.

 ## Setting up a development environment using Stripes CLI